-Another big commercial Modelica player is Dymola from Dassault Systèmes, who have of course acquired No Magic, developers of the MagicDraw SysML Plugin, Cameo Systems Modeler®, and Cameo Simulation Toolkit®.
+Another big commercial Modelica player is Dymola from Dassault Systèmes, who have of course acquired No Magic, developers of the MagicDraw SysML Plugin, Magic Cyber-Systems Engineer ® (Cameo Systems Modeler®), and Magic Model Analyst® (Cameo Simulation Toolkit®).

 Then there's Modelon, which is a cloud based web browser tool for Modelica that can also generate standalone web applications.